cplmakerlab/cplmakerlab.github.io/_guides/how-to-make-a-website-with-github-pages.md

 ![](/uploads/how-to-make-a-website-with-github-pages/website-guide5.png){: width="325" height="199"}

+For more examples of tags, see the "Common HTML Tags" table at the end of this guide.

 ### Step 8: Commit your changes

 Scroll down and click **Commit changes**.
 This will save and push the changes you made to the gh-pages branch.
 Git uses branches and commits to manage different versions of your files.